 Other Types Of Cover-Ups

 Sarongs are a standard piece of clothing for summer, but it doesn’t have to be your only go-to when hitting the beach or pool.
 There are plenty of ways to create effortless styles with only a few pieces.
 A chic caftan, stylish maxi skirt, tunic, or a pair of wide-leg pants can also be great packing options when deciding what to wear.
 These all work well over a bathing suit or one-piece to wear all season long.

 It doesn’t take much to accessorize a caftan, especially if you choose a striking print or color.
 A caftan is a smart choice if you want more coverage from the sun.
 A beach hat and sunglasses are typically all that’s needed to add to this elegant look.
 If you’re going to spend long days outside and want to prevent sunburns, throw on a caftan and keep cool while staying extra protected.

 The Black Fuji Caftan hits mid-calf with thigh-high side slits that embodies boho chic.
-Alternatively, the Berry Caftan makes a luxurious statement ideally suited for a trip to Hawaii, Bali, or the Amalfi Coast.
+Alternatively, the Vicky Long Caftan makes a luxurious statement ideally suited for a trip to Hawaii, Bali, or the Amalfi Coast.
 For a throwback look, add a scarf around the neck or use it as a headband and keep the ends loose to achieve a chic, effortless look.